Finding a Lost Pet

-It’s every pet parent’s nightmare: Your beloved dog or cat has gotten loose, and you don’t know where he or she is.
-Don’t panic—there are many steps you can take to locate your little one.
-Swift action, coupled with major neighborhood networking, will increase the odds of having your furry friend back in your arms!
-The key is to get the information out to as many people in as many places as possible, so don’t be shy about enlisting the help of your friends and family in the search effort.
+It’s every pet parent’s nightmare: Your dog or cat has gotten loose and you don’t know where he or she is.
+Don’t panic—there are steps you can take to locate your pet.
+Swift action, coupled with major neighborhood networking, will increase the odds of having your furry friend back in your arms.
+The key is to get the word out to as many people in as many places as possible, so don’t be shy about enlisting the help of your friends and family in the search efforts.

 Remember, identification can be a lifesaver for a lost pet.
-It’s a good idea for all of your animal companions—even indoors-only pets—to always wear a collar with an ID tag.
-The ID tag should have your name and a current phone number and any relevant contact information.
+It’s a good idea for all your animal companions—even indoor-only pets—to always wear a collar with an ID tag that includes your name, current phone number and any relevant contact information.
 If you’ve chosen to microchip your pet as a means of permanent identification, keep in mind that microchips are only as good as the information provided to the chip’s company.
-If you’ve moved or changed your phone number since registering your pet’s chip and forgot to submit an update, please do so as soon as possible.
+If you’ve moved or changed your phone number since registering your pet’s chip, be sure to submit an update as soon as possible.
 July 1 is National ID Your Pet Day, which serves as an annual check-in to make sure your pets’ identification information is up to date.

 Work the Phones

 Calls should be made to the local animal control agencies, veterinary hospitals, shelters (both municipal and private) and rescue groups in your area.
 One of them may already have your pet in custody.
 Check in with shelters daily—and pay these visits in person with photos of your pet to distribute to shelter staff.
 If there are no shelters close to your home, contact the police.